shawnr/practical-javascript/organizing-code/74-extra-practice.md

 let myText,
     processedText;

-let stopWords = { // stopWords is an Object defining words that should not be capitalized.
+const stopWords = { // stopWords is an Object defining words that should not be capitalized.
     'of': true,
     'the': true,
     'a': true,